 If you did not renew your garage permit, the Radio Frequency Identification Device (RFID) must be returned.
 Failure to do so will result in a currently approved non-return RFID fee.
-The RFID can be returned at the cashier booth in any of the visitor garages (Main Gate, Tyndall, Second Street, Park Avenue, Sixth St, Cherry Avenue or Highland Avenue).
+The RFID can be returned at the cashier booth in Second St. Garage or the return box located at Sixth St. Garage.

 The device can also be returned in person or by mail (using a padded envelope) to: